Reed-CompBio/spras/docs/tutorial/beginner.rst

 SPRAS includes multiple downstream analyses that can be toggled on or off directly in the configuration file.
 When enabled, these analyses are performed per dataset and produce summaries or visualizations of the results from all enabled algorithms for that dataset.

+EXPLAIN ALSO THAT THESE don;t include all of the options, but the config.yaml file in config/

 Step 2: Running SPRAS on a provided example dataset
 ====================================================